lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 _Iris jumps as she notices that Raven's ran off from her._

 > Ack!
-I’ll go find her in a minute.
+I'll go find her in a minute.

 **Zander** _(03-Sep-18 03:55 PM)_